OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
-modDate: 2023-01-01
+modDate: 2024-04-30
 title: Azure Web App targets
-description: Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.
+description: Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by target tag during deployments.
 navOrder: 20
 ---

-Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by role during deployments.
+Azure Web App deployment targets allow you to reference existing Web Apps in your Azure subscription, that you can then reference by [target tag](/docs/infrastructure/deployment-targets/#target-roles) during deployments.

 :::div{.hint}
-From version 2022.1 Octopus can discover Azure Web App targets using tags on your Web App resource.
+From version 2022.1 Octopus can discover Azure Web App targets using tags on your Web App cloud resource template.
 :::

 ## Requirements